-In a needs-based case, where the pensions concerned represent the sole or main mechanism for meeting the post-retirement income needs of both parties whether or not a portion of the pension has been accrued prior to the marriage will be largely irrelevant.
-As such, pensions are to be treated no differently to other classes of assets when it comes to meeting needs – if an asset is required to meet needs then its source and date of acquisition is secondary.
+In a needs-based case, where the pensions concerned represent the sole or main mechanism for meeting the post-retirement income needs of both parties, whether or not a portion of the pension has been accrued prior to the marriage will be largely irrelevant.
+As such, pensions are to be treated no differently to other classes of assets when it comes to meeting needs – if an asset is required to meet needs, then its source and date of acquisition are secondary.

 In the case of defined benefit pension schemes, which are based on final salary, a ‘straight-line’ methodology of apportionment may not be fair.
 This is because these pensions usually become much more valuable later in life and so a way to take this into account needs to be agreed.

 Although deciding a way forward with pensions can be complex, this does not mean that pensions should be ignored.
 Where high-value pensions are involved, our team work alongside trusted financial advisers to obtain expert reports.
 Utilising this information, alongside the guidance provided by recent case law, it is possible to reach a fair and sensible outcome so far as the division of pension assets is concerned.

 Gianna Lisiecki-Cunane is a director at O’Donnell Solicitors.
 Contact Gianna on 01457 761670 or email at email@example.com for a no-obligation appointment.